Freebackkk/freeback_antikilldesync/README.md

 # freeback_antikilldesync
-Script for ESX PvP servers that fixes desync issues where a player appears killed on one client, but the server does not register the death, causing the other player to remain alive on their side.
+Script for FiveM ESX PvP servers that fixes desync issues where a player appears killed on one client, but the server does not register the death, causing the other player to remain alive on their side.